 Precious Jefferson was born in 1984 in Stuttgart-Bad Cannstatt, Germany, and raised in Savannah, Georgia.
 Throughout childhood, art played a huge role in her everyday life.
 Like many children, Precious used art as her way of expression, fun, and coping with the stresses and anxieties of her teenage years.
 She was constantly drawing and creating in her spare time and always went above and beyond for school projects.

 Precious' passion for visual art diminished during college and young adulthood.
 She spent the next two decades pursuing her education, working in the hospitality industry, and starting a family.

-In 2019, after being a housewife, stay-at-home mother, and not much else for so long, Precious began drawing again to relieve stress and rediscover herself.
+In 2019, after being a housewife, stay-at-home mother, and not much else for so long, Precious began drawing again.
 Shortly after, she started creating pencil portraits for family and friends.
 She soon realized she loved drawing faces but wanted to do them in a way that better expressed her values and her life's journey.
 Raising and homeschooling two Black boys in the suburbs amid majority white counterparts taught Precious that sometimes we have to create the representation we want to see.
 So, she started crafting portraits of beautiful, joyful black faces.

 She lives in Perry Hall, Maryland, with her husband, their two sons, the family guinea pig, and about 50 houseplants.

 March 5, 2023| A Spectacular Black Girl Art Show | Washington, D.C. | Exhibitor

 August 7, 2022 | A Spectacular Black Girl Art Show | College Park, MD | Exhibitor